DjMikeLin/PoxMatchMakingScraper/README.md

 # PoxMatchMakingScraper

-### Project that scrapes the entire match making history from one player into a .csv file.
+## Introduction
-### Then it will use a script to read the .csv file to find the amount of times this player
+Project that scrapes the entire match making history from one player into a .csv file.
-### has won, lost, total games played, and win rate(%) against other players.
+Then it will use a script to read the .csv file to find the amount of times this player has won, lost, total games played, and win rate(%) against other players.
-### Scraper uses Puppeteer Libray: https://github.com/GoogleChrome/puppeteer
+Scraper uses Puppeteer Libray: https://github.com/GoogleChrome/puppeteer

 ## Prerequisites
 ### Download Node.js command prompt: https://nodejs.org/en/